-Pentagon to get unprecedented 3rd acting chief this year.
+Trump nominates Esper to be defense chief, succeeding Mattis

 The lack of stable leadership atop the Pentagon has raised questions in Congress at a time of heightened tensions with Iran and continued U.S. wars in Afghanistan and Syria.

+Jonathan Hoffman, the chief Pentagon spokesman, said although Spencer may hold the acting secretary job only briefly, he has the full authority and responsibility of the secretary of defense.
+Hoffman said David Norquist will continue as the fill-in at deputy defense secretary, a role he has been performing since Mattis’ departure.

+If Esper is confirmed by the Senate this week, Norquist is expected to be nominated by Trump next week to be permanent deputy secretary.

-Mattis resigned after two years in the job after a series of policy disagreements with Trump, climaxing with Trump’s since-rescinded decision to pull all U.S. troops out of Syria.
+Mattis, a retired Marine general, resigned after two years in the job after a series of policy disagreements with Trump, climaxing with Trump’s since-rescinded decision to pull all U.S. troops out of Syria.
 When Mattis left, Shanahan moved up from being deputy defense secretary, but Trump never nominated Shanahan for the top spot.
+Shanahan stepped down suddenly in June amid disclosures about past episodes of alleged domestic violence in his family.

 There also is no Senate-confirmed deputy secretary of defense or civilian leader of the Air Force.
 The vice chairman of the Joint Chiefs of Staff, Gen. Paul Selva, is scheduled to retire July 31, and his nominated successor, Gen. John Hyten, has yet to be scheduled for a Senate confirmation hearing.